Take the FIRST Tech Challenge!

 Do teams need a playing field and game sets?

 A FIRST Tech Challenge “playing field” is comprised of three parts: a 12’X12′ perimeter, 36 Soft Tile mats, and a “game set”.
 The perimeter and mats stay the same year to year.
 The game set changes to reflect the season’s theme.
 The official FIRST Tech Challenge playing field is available from AndyMark, a FIRST certified vendor.
+A partial set (red or blue) suffices for team practice purposes.

 Most teams procure a few Soft Tile field mats and a partial set of game elements for testing purposes.
 FIRST HQ has plans for constructing a low cost perimeter.
 Local sites with fully outfitted playing fields often host open practice times for area teams.
 These “open site” opportunities will be eblasted to teams and posted on the Team Eblast blog linked to the RESOURCES site page.